zonecheung/Rails-Assessment/README.md

 ## Testing

 The app contains both `minitest` and `rspec`.
-I've added/modified some files in default test suite but I personally prefer to use `rspec` for my projects.
+I've added/modified some files in default test suite, but I personally prefer to use `rspec` in my projects.

-So, to run the previous test suite: `bin/rails test -b` To run rspec suite: `rake spec`
+So, to run the previous test suite: `bin/rails test -b`

+To run rspec suite: `rake spec`

-The polling integration test is in `spec/requests/zz_data_encrypting_keys_rotation_polling_spec.rb`, it can be run individually using `rspec spec/requests/zz_data_encrypting_keys_rotation_polling_spec.rb`.
+The polling integration test is in `spec/requests/zz_data_encrypting_keys_rotation_polling_spec.rb`.

 ## Notes

-I use Redis to save the job processing state as well, since we use `sidekiq` for the background job, and we only need to store a state for a single job.
+I use Redis to save the job processing state as well since we already used `sidekiq` for the background job.
+We only need to store the state of a single job in the assignment.

 I also added `rubocop` gem and tried to fix some syntaxes based on the recommendations, run `rubocop` to verify the results.